The Law Clerk Specialist program offers you a chance to join a fast-paced industry for a thrilling career in law.

 *Employment Rate based on 2019 contactable triOS graduates employed in a related field.

 NOC Code: 4211 - **Wage data rounded down to the nearest dollar.
+Average wage doesn't reflect the starting salary but represents the middle value between lowest to highest wages.
 Local (or regional) income may vary.
-Last updated in May, 2021.
+Last updated in May 2021.

 Do you like intellectual challenges?
 Are you looking for a stable, organized occupation every day?
 Becoming a Law Clerk Specialist will place you in the middle of exciting legal puzzles requiring a detail-oriented and organized approach.